Preview: Bare-Bones All-Electric Slate Truck or SUV Starts Under $25,000

 Photo: Slate Photo: Slate

 Although American consumers seem to vote with their wallets for big trucks and big screens, we often hear from readers who long for simpler, smaller vehicles.
 We’re glad to see that Slate is giving those buyers an option.
-The Slate will never be able to tow a horse trailer and it doesn’t offer all-wheel drive, but it’s well suited for weekend warriors, companies that operate fleets of maintenance vehicles, and those just looking for less-expensive new wheels.
+The Slate will never be able to tow a horse trailer and it doesn’t offer all-wheel drive, but it’s well-suited for weekend warriors, companies that operate fleets of maintenance vehicles, and drivers looking for less-expensive new wheels.

 Photo: Slate Photo: Slate